INTRODUCTION The description of

 groups.

-observation.
-The fetal face in either coronal or
+The fetal face in either coronal or sagittal

-the observation time.
-In most cases, a fetal
+observation time.
+In most cases, a fetal yawn

-yawn was an isolated event and consisted of a
+was an isolated event and consisted of a slow

-to its initial position (5-10% of the yawning
+its initial position (5-10% of the yawning cycle

 demonstrated yawning patterns consisting of